ONVIF Device Manager Review and Download - NVR IPCAMERA SECURITY

 Onvif Device Manager Camera Relays

-Webpage: This menu just allows you to check the camera via a , a separated browser is opened to let you login and manage the camera.
+Webpage: This menu just allows you to check the camera via a web browser, a separated browser is opened to let you login and manage the camera.

 Onvif Device Manager Camera Webpage